7 Best Tips for Working from Home in 2025

 🚌 Include a commute

-One of the main perks of working at home is that you can just get up, roll out of bed into your work clothes, and you’re ready to begin.
+One of the main benefits of working from home is that you can just get up, roll out of bed into your work clothes, and you’re ready to begin.
 However, spending so much time indoors can be detrimental to your health and easily become habitual.

 As such, it’s a good idea to try and integrate a “morning commute” into your workday.
 This could be as simple as taking a walk around the block.
 That way, you get the blood flowing around the body and prepare your mind for the day ahead.